bkesterbyld/maroon-potato/src/pages/usecases.md

           Above couples this global processing with powerful, advanced computing options to assure high levels of performance to local users.
-You can put any data set into memory to handle high loads or high transactional throughput.
+You can put any data set into memory to handle high loads or transactional throughput.
 You can break massive data sets down to execute parallel processing for either load management or to run intense real-time calculations, AI or ML.
 In many extreme use cases, Above is a more powerful toolset to manage, shape and serve data than any custom backend.
 Best of all, it doesn't ask you to learn anything.

         image: images/PerformantFrontend.png
         media_position: right